grnet/synnefo/docs/pithos-api-guide.rst

-X-Object-Sharing            Object permissions (optional) X-Object-Shared-By          Object inheriting permissions (optional) X-Object-Allowed-To         Allowed actions on object (optional) X-Object-Public             Object's publicly accessible URI (optional) X-Object-Meta-*             Optional user defined metadata
+X-Object-Sharing            Object permissions (optional) X-Object-Shared-By          Object inheriting permissions (optional) X-Object-Allowed-To         Allowed actions on object (optional) X-Object-Public             Object's publicly accessible URI (optional: present if the object is public and the request user is the object owner)
+X-Object-Meta-*             Optional user defined metadata
 ==========================  ===============================